misiektoja/psn_monitor/README.md

 ## Requirements

-The script requires Python 3.x.
+The tool requires Python 3.9 or higher.

 It uses [PSNAWP](https://github.com/isFakeAccount/psnawp) library, also requests, pytz, tzlocal and python-dateutil.

 It has been tested successfully on:
 - macOS (Ventura & Sonoma)
-- Linux (Raspberry Pi Bullseye & Bookworm based on Debian, Ubuntu 24)
+- Linux (Raspberry Pi Bullseye & Bookworm based on Debian, Ubuntu 24, Kali Linux 2024)
 - Windows (10 & 11)

 It should work on other versions of macOS, Linux, Unix and Windows as well.